-In 1987 the School moved into its current home, a former synagogue in Chapeltown, and over the next decade underwent a series of phased developments to extend the site and enhance the training facilities.
-This extensive re-development, which included the refurbishment of Brandsby Lodge and the creation of four new dance studios and additional teaching facilities, was completed in 1997 with support from the National Lottery through the Arts Council of England, enabling the number of students at NSCD to increase over the years from the original group of 12 to around 200.
+In 1987 the School moved to its current home, a former synagogue in Chapeltown, and over the following decade underwent a series of phased developments to extend the site and enhance the training facilities.
+This extensive re-development, which included the refurbishment of Brandsby Lodge, the creation of four new dance studios and additional teaching facilities, was completed in 1997 with support from the National Lottery through the Arts Council of England, enabling the number of students at NSCD to increase over the years from the original group of 12 to around 200.